 It was back at 2014’s Moonshine Jungle Concert Tour that I started dreaming.

 Showers of fireworks, laser lights, and silver confetti filled up the stage.
 Bruno Mars picked up his surf-green Fender Stratocaster and casually sang "Our First Time” as he greeted his hysteric fans.
-The whole stage shook at his presence.
-Loyal fans chanting his name.
-They would jam to his record for hours.
+The whole arena were in awe at his presence.
+Loyal fans chanting his name, jamming to his hits for hours.

 I wanted to be like him someday.

 Day and night, I would practice new techniques and riffs.
 I signed up for intensive courses from a lead guitarist of a local rock band.
-Youtube videos ranging from ACDC’s “Back in Black” until Wes Montgomery’s jazz licks would be repeated over and over until I got the feel of it.
-At school, I would even hum randomly during lunch, only to experiment with a new melody in my head.
-It came to the point where my dream grew into an ambition, and my ambition turned into an obsession.
+YouTube videos ranging from ACDC’s “Back in Black” until Wes Montgomery’s jazz licks would be repeated over and over until I got the feel of it.
+At school, my carefree soul would hum randomly during lunch, only to experiment with a new melody in my head.
+It came to a point where my dream grew into an ambition, and ambition turned into obsession.

 August 2017.
 My teacher invited me to join an audition for my church’s youth band.

 Here is my chance!
 My first milestone is in sight.
-I perfected two songs, and performed in front of famous band members, only to receive a rejection couple of days later.
+I perfected two songs and performed in front of locally renowned band members, only to receive a rejection notice shortly after.
 The news struck me real hard.
-I felt miserable, dejected.
 It was only an audition for a church band, and I failed.
 Was my hard work not enough?

-Months passed by before I could get back on my feet and continued perfecting my skills.
+I felt miserable, dejected.

-One night, as I was studying, my parents had a massive argument and I heard my 11-year old brother crying softly in his room.
+One night, as I was studying, my parents had a massive argument and I overheard my 11-year old brother crying softly in his room.
 In an instant, I was by his side, comforting him.
 I took my guitar and played Hillsong’s “Cry of the Broken” to help soothe him.
 After a while, his demeanor lightened.
 He started throwing balls at me again and we played FIFA.

-Looking back at that night, I may not remember what my parents were quarreling about, but I’ll always remember that subtle yet clear epiphany about playing a guitar.
+Looking back at that night, I may have not remembered what my parents were quarreling about, but I’ll always remember that subtle yet clear epiphany about playing a guitar.
 It comforted my brother, and it felt...great.

-I realized that my dream of playing music on stage is just a mere road out of the myriad of paths I can pursue.
-Music, using various kinds of instruments, personalities, or emotions, can be used to create an impact to other people in uncountable ways.
+I realized that my dream of electrifying stage after stage as lead guitarist was just one mere road out of the myriad of paths I could have pursued.
+Music – brought to life through instrumental mediums, personalities and emotions – can all be synergized in conjunction to connect with people in uncountable ways.

 When my close friend is stressed, I would play our favorite Backstreet Boys song and sing them together.